-Ian Smith, Country Director, Nepal
+Ian Smith, Country Director, Libya

 Smith has over 20 years of experience working in the election field serving as a technical expert for IFES, the Organization for Security and Co-operation in Europe, International Organization for Migration and United Nations Development Programme in countries such as Georgia, Kosovo, Libya, Mozambique, Nepal, Pakistan, Sri Lanka, Timor-Leste and Yemen.
-He has also worked on the development of election-related training curriculums and capacity-building programs in Afghanista, Myanmar, the Philippines and Tajikistan, in addition to drafting and reviewing multiple Building Resources in Democracy, Governance and Elections (BRIDGE) modules.
-Smith also managed the design and monitoring of out-of-country voting programs for elections in Afghanista, Iraq and South Sudan.
+He has also worked on the development of election-related training curriculums and capacity-building programs in Afghanistan, Myanmar, the Philippines and Tajikistan, in addition to drafting and reviewing multiple Building Resources in Democracy, Governance, and Elections (BRIDGE) modules.
+Smith also managed the design and monitoring of out-of-country voting programs for elections in Afghanistan, Iraq and South Sudan.

 In addition to his international work, Smith has worked on local elections in Canada researching and implementing alternative election strategies for persons with disabilities, including internet voting systems and electronic voting machines.
 Smith holds a master’s degree in environmental studies with a specialization in international development and refugee studies, and bachelor’s degrees in education and arts and science.